MartinPiloni1/W17-G6-Bootcamp/README.md

 using the local mysql (not in docker) user host and password

-you can populate the .env file as you need
+you need to export these env variables to your terminal or create a .env file like this

 ```
 ADDRESS